National Student Unit

 ACE is the online application process for all NZ Nursing Graduates to apply for Nurse Entry to Practice (NETP) or Nurse Entry to Specialist Practice (NESP – Mental Health and Addiction Nursing) graduate programmes nationwide.

-If you have any queries about NETP/NESP and/or the ACE application process please contact your NZNO NSU Rep at your School of Nursing or ring NZNO 0800 28 38 48 to discuss with your Professional Nursing Adviser.
+If you have any queries about NETP/NESP and/or the ACE application process, please contact your NZNO NSU Rep at your School of Nursing.
+Alternatively, call NZNO on 0800 28 38 48 to talk with your Professional Nursing Adviser.

 National Nursing Student Survey